fernandito77777/CheckInAppGuidance/docs/Eng/ConfigureApp.md

 git clone https://github.com/awslabs/auto-check-in-app.git
 ```

-2. open the folder using your favourite text editor.
+2. open the folder `auto-check-in-app` using your favourite text editor.
 In this demo, I use Visual Studio Code
 3. After the code is cloned, navigate to the `auto-check-in-app/source/frontend` directory on your terminal.
 You might use this command `cd auto-check-in-app/source/frontend`

     ![](../../images/ConfigureApp/3.png)